-It can be documents for a hostel (contract, bank receipt for payment of accommodation services, bank certificate on the execution of the transfer); to a rented apartment (the lease contract is best long-term with your original signature, a color copy of the first passport page of the owner of the dwelling, an extract from the land book (which confirms the possession of the landlord's apartment), bank confirmation of the transfer and a bank certificate on the transfer of the payment to the apartment owner's account ).
-Please note that direct transfer of money to banks in Austria can VTB24 and Raiffeisen Bank - Sberbank carries out the transaction through intermediaries, so it charges a fairly impressive commission.
+It can be documents for a hostel (contract, bank receipt for payment of accommodation services, bank certificate on the execution of the transfer); to a rented apartment (the lease contract is best long-term with your original signature, a color copy of the first passport page of the owner of the dwelling, an extract from the land book (which confirms the possession of the landlord's apartment), bank confirmation of the transfer and a bank certificate on the transfer of the payment to the apartment owner's account).

 For the year 2014, the following amounts were relevant: